a2sheppy/deepgram-tutorial/README.md

 ### Use the Word List

-The transcription's `words` property, as previously mentioned, contains one object for each word in the transcription, in spoken order.
+The transcription's `words` property, as previously mentioned, contains one `Word` object for each word in the transcription, in spoken order.
 Each object provides the word itself, as well as both the time at which the speaker began to say the word, and when they finished saying it.
 Additionally, if the `diarize` option was enabled, each speaker is identified by a unique ID number.

 This opens up interesting possibilities.
 You can use the word list and the speaker numbers to construct a version of the transcript that looks more like a script, with each speaker identified as the text progresses: